 Unusual Options Activity Insight: Barrick Gold

-Barrick Gold (NYSE:GOLD) shares experienced unusual options activity on Thursday.
-The stock price moved down to $20.97 following the option alert.
+Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $20.29.

 - Option Type: SWEEP